-In summary, one could argue a number of different positions relative to the value of a term life insurance policy in a divorce.
+In summary, an Orange County divorce lawyer could argue a number of different positions relative to the value of a term life insurance policy in a divorce.
 Consideration of all the factors addressed above will result in a better reasoned analysis.
 Blindly following any one of the reported family law cases could result in a failure to properly represent a client.
 Woven into the reported opinions are long threads of flawed logic and a misunderstanding of the life insurance contract.
-Consultation with a life insurance professional is advisable in many, if not all, cases.
+An Orange County divorce attorney should consider a consultation with a life insurance professional if there are complex issues relative to life insurance.

 Family Law and Life Settlement Firms

-Consulting an agent or a life settlement firm may assist in valuing an insurance policy (permanent or term) in a divorce.
+By consulting with a life settlement firm or an agent familiar with these issues, an Orange County family law attorney may discover a hidden asset.
 Life settlement firms buy existing policies.
 The value of a policy to a life settlement firm is quite arbitrary.
 If a policy is to be sold to such a firm, bids should be obtained from multiple firms and negotiations should be anticipated.
 These firms purchase life insurance policies from insureds who no longer have a need for insurance or from insureds who have medical issues that shorten their life expectancy and who have a need for immediate money.
 Conning & Co., a market research firm, estimated in their 1999 study that 75% of all term insurance policies insuring individuals over the age of 65 may be eligible for a life settlement purchase.
 The sale of the policy could also be useful to generate cash to the community, simplify the valuation question, and create more settlement possibilities in a divorce.

 Financial Stability of Insurance Company

 Analysis of the financial stability of a life insurance company itself may be important to a party in determining whether to seek the award of a policy in a divorce.
 Companies are rated for financial stability by A.M.
 Best and other services.
 Although governmental agencies do provide insurance to safeguard a portion of certain life insurance policy benefits, the bankruptcy of an insurance company could be a disaster for a client who was awarded a life insurance policy.
-The difference in premiums between a high investment quality company and an unstable company is usually not significant.
+The difference in premiums between a high investment quality company and an unstable company is often not significant.
 Considering the risks, one should always insist on buying a policy issued by a company with an A.M.
-Best rating of "A" or above.
-If your client is being awarded a life insurance policy, care should be given to assess the financial stability of the insurance company.
-The ratings range from "A++" to "F." Note that all rating services differ in their rating categories.
-Other services rate insurance companies with top ratings described as Superior "AAA" or Excellent "AA."
+Best rating of “A” or above.
+An Orange County divorce attorney should assess the financial stability of the insurance company before allowing his or her client to be awarded a life insurance policy with significant value.
+The ratings range from “A++” to “F.” Note that all rating services differ in their rating categories.
+Other services rate insurance companies with top ratings described as Superior “AAA” or Excellent “AA.”
 Between 1984 and 1993, an average of 70 insurance companies failed annually.
-While the failure of the insurance company is a major concern, the company's overall financial health is also relevant to the performance and return of some permanent policies which is a very relevant factor in deciding whether to seek the award of a policy in a family law matter.
+While the failure of the insurance company is a major concern, the company’s overall financial health is also relevant to the performance and return of some permanent policies which is a very relevant factor in deciding whether to seek the award of a policy in a family law matter.

 Policy Splitting in a Divorce Settlement

-An alternative to valuing a policy in a divorce is splitting the policy into two, separate and equal policies.
+An alternative to valuing a policy in a divorce may be to split the policy into two, separate and equal policies.
 Some insurance companies will agree to divide a policy.
 However, if the insurance agrees to split the policy, care should be given to confirm that the two policies are truly equal relative to cash value, terms, tax basis, etc. The splitting of a policy is typically easier if the policy is term insurance as opposed to permanent insurance.
-The practitioner should consult with the insurance company prior to proposing the splitting of a policy in a family law judgment to confirm the insurer's willingness to accommodate the request.
+The Orange County divorce attorney should consult with the insurance company prior to proposing the splitting of a policy in a family law judgment to confirm the insurer’s willingness to accommodate the request.
 Many policies cannot be split.

 Family Law Spousal Support